yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 Your transaction will propgate through the IOTA network until all the IRI nodes have it in their ledgers.

-To confirm that your bundle in on the network, copy the value of the `bundle` field from the console output, open a [Devnet Tangle explorer](https://devnet.thetangle.org/), and paste the value into the search bar.
+To confirm that your bundle in on the network, copy the value of the `bundle` field from the output, open a [Devnet Tangle explorer](https://devnet.thetangle.org/), and paste the value into the search bar.

 **Note:** Zero-value transactions don't need to be confirmed, only value transactions do.